2.2.3 University Payroll

 c.
 Reporting Deductions

 Deductions from each paycheck are itemized on the pay statement.
 The amounts deducted are sent to the designated organizations.

 d.
 Cessation of Deductions

 Payroll deductions for benefits cease during leaves of absence without pay.
 An employee on leave without pay will receive information from the university's leave administrator on how to pay for the employee's share of the costs for applicable insurance plans.
 Benefit deductions also stop when an employee's status changes to a non-benefits-eligible position (see Guide Memo 2.2.1: Definitions) and when employment terminates.
-At that time, terminated employees may call Stanford Benefits at (650) 736-2985 to determine when they can start the paperwork to receive payment from their retirement savings.
+At that time, terminated employees with retirement savings plans should review the available distribution options on the Cardinal at Work website.

 (2) Other Authorized Deductions

 Such deductions cease during leaves of absence without pay, at termination of employment, or on retirement.